ibanez195/arch-install-scripts/README.md

 # arch-install-scripts

-Currently migrating everything from archinstall.sh and chroot.sh to new.sh.
-Very much a work in progress.
+Very much a work in progress

+Things that are done:
+	Configuration of disk
+	Installation of base system
+	Basic settings like hostname/locale/timezone
+	User config

+Things that are not done:
+	Bootloader installation
+	Driver installation
+	DE/WM installation